plett/fly.io-nginx-redir/README.md

 testing container which runs Bats and verifies that the container works and serves a valid redirection.

+I'm not happy with the number of third party dependencies this testing requires.
+At the moment GitHub Actions runs an Ubuntu container, which runs Docker Compose, which runs both nginx and a bash container for the tests.
+In the bash container, NPM is run, which installs Bats, which runs curl to test the site.
+It feels like that could be massively simplified.

 ## Future steps

 At the moment GitHub builds the container twice - once to run tests on it and then again as it gets deployed to Fly.
-There is a remote possible that these two images might differ and the deployed image might be broken.
+As well as duplicating work, there is a remote possible that these two images might differ and the deployed image might be broken.

-This could be fixed by building a docker image, testing it, and then pushing it to a registry (GHCR?) once tests have passed.
+This could be fixed by building a docker image, testing it, and then pushing it to a registry (GitHub Container Registry?) once tests have passed.
 Fly can then be changed over to use the `image` deployment method instead of the `docker` builder, so the deployed image is byte-for-byte identical to the one that passed testing.